uxebu/bonsai-docs/index.md

     height: 400
   });
 </script>
+{% endhighlight %}

-The only thing to mention here is the fact that you provided your Bonsai code within the function body of the code property.
+The only thing to mention here is the fact that you provided your Bonsai code within the function body assigned to the code property.
 This is the fast lane, usually you would put your Bonsai code into separate files and you would do something like:

 {% highlight html %}